Are you looking to buy second hand cars in India? Well this blog is just meant for you, so read on.

 To avoid getting duped by the dealer, read on to know some basic inspection tips that will help you to decide the best used car.
 Apart from that, you must do an RTO registration check before buying a used car to make sure that the car isn’t stolen.

-Before you start inspection of a used car for a sale, ensure the inspection is done in the following conditions:
+Before you start inspection of a used car, ensure the inspection is done in the following conditions:

 • Broad Daylight: A proper inspection and observation of a used car can be done only in a broad daylight as it is difficult to spot a paint job or dent job under low light conditions.